myPOS blog Tips

 Conclusion

-Although unavoidable when it comes to payments acceptance with foreign-issued cards, cross-border fees, which were introduced in 2005, are an important factor to consider when deciding to trade abroad online or accept in-person payments from cards that have been issued in another country.
+Although unavoidable when it comes to accepting payments with foreign-issued cards, cross-border fees, introduced in 2005, are an important factor to consider when deciding to trade abroad online or accept in-person payments from cards issued in another country.

-These costs can add up and it’s worthwhile looking into whether your business can weather them or whether it’s something you wish to avoid altogether.
+These costs can add up, and it’s worthwhile considering whether your business can weather them or whether you wish to avoid them altogether.

-In this article, we covered what a cross-border fee is, explained the differences between this fee and currency conversion fees, and mentioned whether cross-border fees can be circumvented or not, which we hope will help with your decision-making process and ensure that you run your business smoothly.
+In this article, we covered a cross-border fee, explained the differences between it and currency conversion fees, and mentioned whether cross-border fees can be circumvented.
+We hope this will help with your decision-making process and ensure that you run your business smoothly.

 Related posts